 Chasing click-through rates

 For the last few years of my tenure at Envato I was part of the video team.
-Amongst many other achievements, we took the Envato Tuts+ YouTube channel from zero to over 1.6M subscribers.
+Amongst many other great things, we took the Envato Tuts+ YouTube channel from zero to over 1.6M subscribers.
 My main role was video producer, but one of my other contributions was designing and constantly refining the hundreds of thumbnails.

 YouTube offers native split testing on thumbnails for channels with a big enough following, so for every video we published we’d test three thumbnails.